 - The working principle of variable resistors is based on the change in resistance by adjusting the position of the moveable wiper across resistive components.
 The resistive component is created with the use of carbon, wire wound, or conductive plastic.

-- The relation between the wiper position and the resistance value is linear or logarithmic on the base of the variable resistor type.
-For linear resistors, the resistance value varies in proportional relation to the wiper position, and in the case of the logarithmic variable resistor the resistance value varies in a logarithmic way.
+- The relation between the wiper position and the resistance value is linear or logarithmic on the basis of the variable resistor type.
+For linear resistors, the resistance value varies in proportional relation to the wiper position, and in the case of the logarithmic variable resistor, the resistance value varies in a logarithmic way.

 Types of Variable Resistances